hughperkins/howto-jenkins-ssl/letsencrypt.md

 Given:
 - you have Docker installed (see https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-getting-started )
+- you are connected to the webserver
+- webserver has internet connection
-- you are connected to the webserver, which is connected to the internet, with ports 80 and 443 published to the internet
+- ports 80 and 443 are available from the internet
 - you have a dns A record for jenkins.mydomain.com, pointing to the webserver
 - you have sudo access to the webserver